 - joining in community activities in which Nursery takes part

 - building friendships with other parents in Nursery

 - Ways to be involved at the setting

 - Parent Guide to the EYFS

 We have a very strong ethos of parental involvement that we are both proud of and grateful for.
 Our parent/carer rota is a key part of Nursery life, helping to involve parents and carers in their children’s early education and helping us to provide more individual attention for the children.

-We ask parents to volunteer occasionally to be ‘Sofa Buddies’.
-This involves giving up an hour or two of your time to spend at Nursery on the sofa, reading to the children.
+Parents are welcome to visit or to volunteer occasionally during session.
+This involves giving up an hour or two of your time to spend at Nursery on the sofa, reading to the children, or helping with other activities.
+It is also an opportunity to share skills such as music, art or gardening with the children.
 Ideally, we would like all parents and carers to commit to an hour per term (i.e. three times per year).

-There is no extra charge for snack time or breakfast foods and in order to avoid making an additional charge this cost needs to be met by donations and contributions from the parents.
+There is no extra charge for snack time foods and in order to avoid making an additional charge this cost needs to be met by donations and contributions from the parents.

 We are always grateful for donations of dried goods for the store cupboard such as bread sticks, rice cakes or dried fruit and a bag of apples or a bunch of bananas is always a welcome addition.

 We like to share birthdays and if your child is having a birthday you may bring in a cake to celebrate.
 Please be aware that some children may suffer from nut allergies and please avoid anything that may be a choking hazard.